CHiPs44/chips44.github.io/20231230-PicoDebugProbeHowto.md

 # December 2023 Guide To Pico Debug Probe With Ubuntu 22.04 64 bits

+NB:

+- This document is now somewhat obsolete
+- As I am now using Ubuntu 24.04, I'll try to update it if if need to update the firmware of my debug probe

 ## Prerequisites

 - A Raspberry Pi Pico Debug Probe, cf. <https://www.raspberrypi.com/products/debug-probe/>